Budget: Less than €90

 - Coffee sitting on a cafe terrace: €5

 Tuscans don't bargain, so neither should you.

-ATMs widely available.
-Credit cards accepted at most hotels and many restaurants.
+ATMs are widely available.
+Credit cards are accepted at most hotels and many restaurants.

 Bancomats (ATMs) are widely available throughout Tuscany and are the best way to obtain local currency.